strapi/documentation/docusaurus/docs/cloud/account/account-billing.md

 3. Click on the **Save** button.

 :::tip
-The first credit card to be added as payment method for the account will by default be the primary one.
-It is however possible to define another credit card as primary by clicking on the <Icon name="dots-three-outline" /> icon, then **Switch as primary**.
+- The first credit card to be added as payment method will be by default the primary card.
+You can change the role by clicking on the <Icon name="dots-three-outline" /> icon, then **Set as primary** on another card.
+- Be aware that you also have the possibility to use a dedicated card at projects-level.
+It will allow you to use different cards for different projects (see [Project Settings > Billing & Usage](/cloud/projects/settings#billing--usage)).
 :::

 ### Deleting a credit card